Overview

 How long will I have to wait for this service?

-Whilst we are a planned care service, waiting times can vary.
-We aim to assess patients within four weeks of receipt of referral.
+Each referral is triaged on an individual basis.
+Whilst we are a planned-care service, waiting times can vary.
+Our aim is to assess all patients within four weeks of receipt of referral.

 What can I expect at the appointment?